 A brief history of Nijo Castle

-The 5 story castle tower and Honmaru palace in the interior circle of defense was completed in 1626 during the time of his grandson Tokugawa Iemitsu.
+The 5 story castle tower and Honmaru palace in the interior circle of defence was completed in 1626 during the time of his grandson Tokugawa Iemitsu.
 While the Tokugawa shoguns continued to treat Edo (Tokyo) as the capital, the Imperial Palace at the time was in Kyoto so the shogunate kept this impressive residence nearby.

 In August 1750 a lightning strike hit the castle tower, the resulting fire burned it to the stone foundations.
 Disaster struck again in 1788 when a great fire swept Kyoto, it claimed the Honmaru Palace.
 Neither the castle or the palace were ever rebuilt.

 In 1893 the palace of the Katsura Imperial family was relocated to the site from the Kyoto Gosho palace to become the new Honmaru Palace.
 The beautiful Honmaru gardens were also created at this time.
-The precursor of this change from a shogunate palace to an imperial one was of course the return to imperial rule in 1868.
+The precursor of this change from a shogunate palace to an imperial one was the return to imperial rule in 1868.

 The Ninomaru palace complex is a series of five buildings that connect on the diagonal, a shape compared to a flock of flying geese.
 As the palaces of Edo castle (Tokyo) and Osaka castle have been lost Nimomaru has provided a lot of information about the design and structure of the period.

 This is the Guard House and the largest building in the complex.
-Rooms here were used by the shoguns retainers, others were lounges where the feudal lords and Imperial messenger waited for an audience with the shogun.
+Rooms here were used by the shogun’s retainers, others were lounges where the feudal lords and Imperial messenger waited for an audience with the shogun.

-Ohiroma is the grand chamber that was used for meetings with feudal lords.
+The Ohiroma is the grand chamber that was used for meetings with feudal lords.
 At 92 tatami mats in size it was great in both size and opulence with its tiled ceiling and heavily decorated wall panels.
 The shogun would sit on the raised floor of the Ichinoma chamber while the feudal lords would sit below in obeisance in the Ninoma.
 The white paper screens shown on the outside corner below could be opened to provide an impressive sweeping view of the garden.

-Finally the shiro-shoin was the Shoguns personal residence comprising his sitting room and bed chamber.
+Finally the Shiro-Shoin was the Shoguns personal residence comprising his sitting room and bedchamber.
 While beautifully decorated with ink sketches this private area was less lavish in its opulence and decoration than some of the other rooms.

 The Nightingale Floors

 If you’ve heard or read much about the time of the samurai and ninja you will probably be familiar with the concept of the nightingale floors.
-If you’ve not heard of them then me telling you that you have to visit a place because the floors squeak is going to sound a little crazy but the tone and ‘song’ of these floors, plus the imagery of all those stories of intrigue and espionage, made it a must do for me.
+If you’ve not heard of them then me telling you that you have to visit a place because the floors squeak is going to sound a little crazy but the tone and ‘song’ of these floors, plus the imagery of all those stories of intrigue and espionage, made it a must-do for me.

 The chirping is created by wedges pushed up into the floorboards on the underside of the floor, the weight of someone walking over it causes the floor to move on the wedge rubbing it against nails near the beams and creating the noise.
 In Japan these floors are referred to as uguisubari or bush warbler floors.
 A bush warbler is a bird common around Kyoto with a beautiful song that led to it being known in English as the Japanese nightingale, hence the English name for the technique.

-The floors were designed as a counter measure against thieves or spies and assassins, the ninjas of feudal Japan.
+The floors were designed as a countermeasure against thieves or spies and assassins, the ninjas of feudal Japan.
 They were complex and expensive, not something that was common but the homes of the top shogun and some other buildings did employ the technique.
 The photo below shows how the floor is created but this was taken at Chion-in temple in Kyoto on the overpass walkway which is much easier to access and observe the technique in use.

-If you time it right you may also visit an evening light up event.
+If you time it right you may also visit an evening light-up event.
 We were a little early for peak blooms on this visit and when we returned to Kyoto a week or so later to a full flush of cherry blossom we had such a list of locations to visit we didn’t make it back here at night.